 b.
 Stars improvement campaigns.
 Outbound initiatives to close gaps in care can drive significant ROI when star ratings or measures are moved.
 Medication adherence, Healthcare Effectiveness Data and Information Set (HEDIS) appointment scheduling and follow-up, and Health Risk Assessments are great activities that can engage your consumers and develop a personal relationship.

 c.
 Renewal.
 With benefit changes around the corner, outbound education campaigns not only help your membership to prepare for what’s to come, but also gives you a chance to identify who is at risk of churn.
 Dissatisfied membership can be turned around with specific retention campaigns.

-Whether implementing one of these ideas or simply training your sales staff to handle member service queues—keeping a licensed agent or enrollment specialist for the upcoming enrollment period will drive significant improvement in overall conversion and a better consumer experience.
+Whether implementing one of these ideas or simply training your sales staff to handle member service queues—keeping a licensed associate or enrollment specialist for the upcoming enrollment period will drive significant improvement in overall conversion and a better consumer experience.

 3. Omnichannel engagement: The customer journey to find and enroll in a plan has become much more complicated.
 Online portals, apps, direct mail, and the contact center all form a consumer’s shopping experience, but rarely are these channels connected.
 An omnichannel experience enables consumers to hop among different channels within the context of a journey.
 Here are some tips to create an omnichannel experience that can improve conversion and save time for both your enrollment team and the consumer.

 b.
 Co-browse technology.
 Given that many contact center interactions start with the web, connecting that channel with the phone can make a big difference in the effort necessary for a consumer to find a plan and enroll.
 Co-browse technology allows a representative to connect to a consumer’s browser window and interact with the same pages as the consumer in real time, while speaking with the consumer over the phone.

 For more tips on planning for open enrollment, visit our open enrollment resource center here.